 Families can easily make a day of a visit to Lucy.
-Plan a morning visit or wait until later in the day when you need a break from the sun, to tour Lucy’s interior.
+Plan a morning visit or wait until later in the day to tour Lucy’s interior when you need a break from the sun.
 While inside, kids can learn about Lucy’s unique history.
 Guides will entertain visitors with stories of this fascinating and very special elephant.

 Victorian Cape May

-Breath in the salty ocean air and view the lovely Victorian-era homes with a morning stroll along the promenade.
-In the evening walk pedestrian mall in the center of town.
+Breathe in the salty ocean air and view the lovely Victorian-era homes with a morning stroll along the promenade.
+In the evening, walk the pedestrian mall in the center of town.

-Take a bike ride to Cape May Point State Park located just outside of town.
+Take a bike ride to Cape May Point State Park, located just outside town.
 This 244-acre wildlife refuge offers 5 miles of trails that meander through freshwater meadows, ponds, dunes, and beaches.
 It is a popular destination for birdwatchers and wildlife enthusiasts.

 Atlantic City and the Boardwalk

-Today, Atlantic City is best known for its gambling and its grand casinos.
+Today, Atlantic City is best known for its gambling and grand casinos.
 But it was originally known for its beaches and boardwalk.
-Once identified by the moniker of “Americas Playground” this seaside resort that inspired the television series “Boardwalk Empire” was once a place where anything goes.
+Once identified by the moniker of “Americas Playground,” this seaside resort that inspired the “Boardwalk Empire” series was once a place where anything goes.
 And still is in many ways.

 The city located on Absecon Island in Atlantic County was founded in 1853.
 It connected Philadelphians with the beach and what was touted as a health resort.

-Opening in 1870, Atlantic City’s boardwalk has the distinction of being the oldest boardwalk in the United States.
-And at 5.5 miles long it is the longest in the world even to this day.
+Opening in 1870, Atlantic City’s boardwalk is the oldest boardwalk in the United States.
+And at 5.5 miles long, it is the longest in the world, even to this day.
 The boardwalk spans the area from Historic Gardner’s Basin at the inlet to the border of neighboring Ventnor City.

-One of the best ways to enjoy the boardwalk is with a morning bike ride.
+A morning bike ride is one of the best ways to enjoy the boardwalk.
 But remember that bikes need to be off the boards by 12 noon during the summer months.

 Today there are four piers along the promenade: Playground Pier, formerly the Million Dollar Pier, the famous Steel Pier, Garden Pier, and Central Pier.
 Each is distinctly different.
 Playground Pier is predominantly shopping, dining, and entertainment.
 Central Pier is home to an arcade and go-kart track.
-For family-friendly amusements and rides, the Steel Pier is the place to visit.
+The Steel Pier is the place to visit for family-friendly amusements and rides.
 And Finally, Garden Pier is home to the Atlantic City Historical Museum.

 Ocean City Boardwalk

-Ocean City and its boardwalk are certainly one of the best family-friendly summer vacation destinations in the state.
+Ocean City and its boardwalk are certainly one of the state’s best family-friendly summer vacation destinations.
 Since its founding in 1879, this seaside town has enforced “Blue Laws” barring the sale of alcoholic beverages.